ujam EDEN - EDM, House & Techno Drums

 • Visual Wavetable Editor

 The built-in wavetable editor lets you import audio, draw custom waveforms, and morph between existing wavetables with complete visual feedback.
 I found this makes wavetable synthesis actually understandable because you see exactly how the waveform shapes create different timbres.
-The 3D wavetable display shows you the entire wavetable structure at once, which helps you understand what happens when you modulate the wavetable position.
+The 3D wavetable display shows the entire wavetable structure at once, helping you understand what happens when you modulate the wavetable position.

 11. Surge XT (Free)